irfanhakim-as/charts/mika/flex/README.md

 > [!NOTE]
 > The following configuration recommendations might not be the default settings for this chart but are **highly recommended**.
 Please carefully consider them before configuring your installation.

-1. Choose between enabling Plex, Jellyfin, or neither, should you choose to deploy one or both of these streaming services externally.
+1. Choose between enabling Plex, Jellyfin, both, or neither, should you choose to deploy one or both of these streaming services externally.

    - To enable Plex, set `plex.enabled: true` in the chart values file.